Sqline/Sqline/README.md

 Sqline
 ======

-Sqline is a SQL-first DataAccess Framework for .NET
+Sqline is a SQL-first DataAccess Framework for .NET (in a very alpha-state)

 ### Why another framework?